larryngton2/demise-cloud/README.md

-# demise-online-cfgs
+# demise cloud
-Repository with online configs for the demise client, currently here for testing.
+Repository with currently only online configs for the demise client, currently here for testing.